 So, what time did you notice this type of discharge?
 Is it in the middle of your menstrual cycle?
 Is it one week after the end of your period?
 Or are you experiencing a thready discharge just a few days to your next period?

-Also, If you are experiencing this type of discharge just before your period or after a missed period, it is possible that you could be pregnant or experiencing delayed ovulation (more on that later)
+Also, if you are experiencing this type of discharge around the time your next period is due or after a missed period, it is possible that you could be pregnant or experiencing delayed ovulation (more on that later).

 This is an important question you need to answer right away.
 Have you recently involved in sexual activity?
 Did you use a condom or are you on a reliable contraceptive method?